SalesforceCommerceCloud/create-commerce-app/README.md

 npx create-commerce-app your-app-name
 ```

-This will run a npx installation of create-commerce-app and create a sample Salesforce Commerce app for you.
+This will run a npx installation of create-commerce-app and create a sample Salesforce Commerce Storefront app for you.
+It creates the app as a sub-directory of the current working directory with the name of the directory being the app name provided while running the above command.
+More information about the sample Salesforce Commerce Storefront app and how to use it can be found [here](https://github.com/SalesforceCommerceCloud/sfcc-sample-apps)

 ## Setup